TI110 – Optimised for calorific value powder coatings

-Heating-value-optimized powder coatings are used in the area of fire protection where ceiling panels and partition wall systems are installed.
-The ideal powder coating on heating-value-optimized ceiling panel systems helps meet the required specifications.
-Nonwoven fabric and adhesives must also be included in the overall assessment because they have an additional influence on fire behavior.
+Powder coatings optimised for calorific value are used in the fire protection sector for the application of ceiling panels and partition wall systems.
+In ceiling tile systems optimized for calorific value, the optimised powder coating contributes to meeting the required specifications.
+Fleece or adhesives must also be taken into account in the overall assessment, as they have an additional influence on the fire behaviour.

-Powder coatings are preparations/mixtures consisting of the following substance classes:
+Powder coatings are preparations/mixtures of the following substance classes:

 - Additives